Chip Ganassi hits brakes on 20 years of NASCAR racing | WTOP

 Still, Ganassi hedged this week on whether he is done with NASCAR forever.

-“I left IMSA and now I’m back in IMSA,” Ganassi said.
+“I left IMSA and now I’m back at IMSA,” Ganassi said.
 “Who knows?”

 “This is racing, and you have those big ups and those big downs, and we had big downs.
 But you know what?
 The big ups we had outweighed the downs,” Ganassi said.
 “When I weighed everything, I just decided that moving forward was not the best decision.
 But it doesn’t mean I’m not racing and it doesn’t mean I can’t come back to NASCAR.”